MarcBerliner/PETLION.jl/README.md

 # PETLION – Porous Electrode Theory for Li-ion Batteries

-PETLION is an open-source, high-performance computing implementation of the porous electrode theory (PET) model in Julia.
-A typical runtime for a dynamic simulation of full charge or discharge with 301 DAEs is 3 ms on a laptop while allocating about 1 MB of total memory.
-PETLION is built for efficient parameter estimation, controls, and other complex battery simulations using the rigorous PET model.
+High-performance simulations of the porous electrode theory (PET) model in Julia
++ Full charge or discharge with 301 DAEs is  about 3 ms on a laptop with 1 MB allocated memory
++ Built for efficient parameter estimation, controls, and other complex battery simulations using the rigorous PET model

 # Installation
 After [installing Julia](https://julialang.org/downloads/), run the following command to add the PETLION package